elixirschool/elixirschool/README.md

 1. Each of the languages has a folder in root of this repo.
 To start translating you need to copy a file from the English language to the corresponding folder in your language and start translating.

+2. Check the [translation report](https://elixirschool.com/pt/report/) for pages that haven't been translated yet, or for pages which need to have their translations updated in the corresponding language you want to work with.

-2. Translated lessons must include page metadata.
+3. Translated lessons must include page metadata.
    * `title` should be a translation of the original lesson's `title`.
    * `version` should be set to the original English `version`.